ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/index.md

 Interceptors allow us to intercept GraphQL requests before they are executed.
 There are interceptors for both GraphQL requests sent via HTTP as well as via WebSockets.

-In the case of WebSockets the interceptor also allows us to handle life cycle events such as when a client first connects.
+In the case of WebSockets, the interceptor also allows us to handle life cycle events, such as when a client first connects.

 [Learn more about interceptors](/docs/hotchocolate/server/interceptors)